Crystallizing Schemas with Teleoscope: Thematic Curation of Large Text Corpora on Reddit: Evaluation Deployments

-In this study, we investigated how real qualitative researchers would use Teleoscope in a simulated research environment.
-A summary of our findings corresponding to the research questions is:
+In this deployment, we investigated how real qualitative researchers would use \textit{Teleoscope} in a simulated research environment.
+Coming back to our research questions and summarizing our findings:

-\begin{itemize}[leftmargin=*] \item \textbf{CS2.RQ1 Result}.
-Participants understood the overall concept of the Ranking operation and workspace as a whole, likening it to walking down different paths in an unknown region.
-Even though this metaphor came from the participants, the operation inputs and system state were unclear; therefore we decided that the path metaphor should be visualized as directly as possible.
-Participants did not use any collaboration features of Teleoscope, which may be due to a lack of impetus, our study environment, or because of our design.
-In the next study, we addressed these possibilities to ensure collaboration features were used.
+\begin{itemize}[leftmargin=*] \item \textbf{RQ1 Result}.
+Participants understood the overall concept of the Rank operation and the workspace as a whole, likening it to walking down different paths in an unknown region.
+Even though this metaphor came from the participants, the operation inputs and system state were often unclear.
+We decided that the path metaphor should therefore be visualized as directly as possible.
+Participants did not use any collaboration features of \textit{Teleoscope}, which may be due to a lack of impetus, our study environment, or because of our design.
+In the next evaluation, we addressed these possibilities to ensure collaboration features were used.

-\item \textbf{CS2.RQ2 Result}.
-Participants interpreted Teleoscope primarily as a data curation tool.
-Further, they were unsure about whether it infringes on analysis and had concerns about academic rigour if it does. \end{itemize}
+\item \textbf{RQ2 Result}.
+Participants interpreted \textit{Teleoscope} primarily as a data curation tool.
+Further, they were unsure about whether it infringed on the analytic phase of qualitative work and had concerns about academic rigour if it did. \end{itemize}